tixie0124/Election-Analysis/README.md

  Diana Degette received a total of 272,892 votes, accounting for 73.8% of the total votes.
  Rayon Anthony Doane received a total of 11,606 votes, accounting for 3.1% of the total votes.
 * Diana Degette has won the election, with 272,892 received, which is 73.8% of the total votes.

+## Election Audit Summary
+This script can be expanded to include more counties and more candidates.
+With modification, it can calculate and indicate the number of votes each candidate received in each county, as well as the percentage.